 These breaks need to be away from the desk too; when someone takes a break in a space they associate with work, they’re not going to fully disengage from that work mindset.
 A kitchen or break room should be a good place for staff to relax.
 You could also signpost nearby cafes and green spaces to visit on lunch.

 Take a rain-check on constant email checking

 A steady stream of emails can be a big distraction.
 Of course, in some positions (such as sales), quickly responding to communications is a must.
 However, for many roles a cap on email checking could be beneficial.
 Teaching staff to check and prioritise their emails at specific points of the day, instead of continuously, can reduce distraction and promote more efficient work.

 Weigh up who needs to go to that meeting

 Are staff spending too much of their time in meetings instead of getting work done?
 According to the Harvard Business Review, getting the balance right between group and solo work time is key to making the most out of collaboration, while giving enough space for individual productivity.

 Delegate, delegate, delegate

 Delegating tasks is an important part of productivity and growth, so should definitely feature in your office efficiency plan.
 This is because delegation frees up managers' time to focus on more critical tasks and empowers staff to make decisions and take responsibility.
-Giving staff the information and skills they need to complete tasks can be an upfront investment, but one that ensures smoother operations even with particular staff on holiday or off sick.
+Giving staff the information and skills they need to complete tasks can be an upfront investment, but one that ensures smoother operations even with staff on holiday or off sick.

-One of the key areas for delegation is actually HR admin.
+One of the key areas for delegation is HR admin.
 Employers and managers can save a lot of time by delegating certain admin tasks to employees, such as updating information or confirming when they've read an important document.
 Using self service HR software is a great way to delegate these tasks and save time.